Coderohitk/CumulativePart3/README.md

   - Teacher Name, Student Name, and Course Name cannot be empty.
 - **Invalid Dates**:
   - Start Date and Finish Date cannot be in the future.
-- **Negative Salary**:
-  - Teacher Salary must be greater than or equal to 0.

 ## Technologies Used